 This can be even more tedious if you place lead generation forms all over your sites in different locations.

-The easiest way to set up lead generation tracking in Google Analytics is by using MonsterInsights.
-It will automatically track all your form conversions as events, without having you to mess with code and manual goal setup.
+But the easiest way to set up form conversion tracking in Google Analytics is by using MonsterInsights.
+It will automatically track all your form conversions as events without messing with code and manual goal setup.

-All you need to do is to install and activate the MonsterInsights Forms addon, and it just works out of the box without any configuration on your Analytics account.
+All you need to do is install and activate the MonsterInsights Forms addon.
+It just works out of the box with any contact form plugin without any configuration on your Analytics account.

 Once the plugin is installed, the button will change to say Activate.
 Go ahead and click the Activate button to make sure the addon is active and ready to use.

 MonsterInsights will now automatically record data of your forms and display them in its report.
 You can view the report by going to Insights » Reports » Forms.

 For each form, you can view its impressions, conversions, and conversion rate.

 For a more detailed guide on tracking your form conversions, read how to track your form conversion in Analytics.

 Lead Source Tracking in Google Analytics